 We are not saying the seller is not trustworthy, but they may hold some important information from you in order to get a quick sale of the vehicle.

 Check Valuations Online

 This one may seem obvious, but many people don’t do it properly.
 Make sure you know the going rate of a used car you are looking to buy.
 As the used market isn’t as clear as when you are buying a brand-new car.
 Not only do you have to check the make and model, but also any additional extras which are on the car.
-If you desperately need the inbuilt sat nav, there is no point comparing the price of a car which doesn’t have this.
+If you desperately need the inbuilt sat-nav, there is no point in comparing the price of a car that doesn’t have this.

-However, one key area that many people seem to forget is that the mileage of a car effects the price of a used car dramatically.
+However, one key area that many people seem to forget is that the mileage of a car affects the price of a used car dramatically.

 Once you know the going rate for the vehicle you want to buy, you will also find it easier to negotiate.